solana-labs/solana/docs/src/running-validator/vote-accounts.md

 1. Run `solana epoch-info`.
 If there is not much time remaining time in the current epoch, consider waiting for the next epoch to allow your validator plenty of time to restart and catch up.
-2. Create the new vote authority keypair, `solana-keygen new -o ~/new-vote-authority.json`.
+2. Create the new vote authority keypair, `safecoin-keygen new -o ~/new-vote-authority.json`.
 3. Determine the current _vote authority_ keypair by running `solana vote-account ~/vote-account-keypair.json`.
 It may be validator's identity account (the default) or some other keypair.
 The following steps